Satisfied Hunger

 The psalmist, Asaph, wrote about a similar dilemma he was experiencing.
 We can read about his problem in Psalm 73:2-3, “But as for me, I almost lost my footing.
 My feet were slipping, and I was almost gone.
 For I envied the proud when I saw them prosper despite their wickedness.”
 His problem is similar to ours – why do the wicked people around us seem to do so well, when righteous living is despised and could in the end work against us?
 Asaph went on to write, “Look at these wicked people— enjoying a life of ease while their riches multiply.
 Did I keep my heart pure for nothing?
 Did I keep myself innocent for no reason?
 I get nothing but trouble all day long; every morning brings me pain.”
 (Psalm 73:12-14).
 He continued in verse 16, “So I tried to understand why the wicked prosper.
 But what a difficult task it is!”
 I’m sure we pilgrims would echo that!

 In Psalm 73:17, Asaph finally realised the best response to the sin and wickedness around us.
 He wrote, “Then I went into your sanctuary, O God, and I finally understood the destiny of the wicked.”
 We know what will happen to wicked people, to those who deny God and consider it foolishness to acknowledge Him.
 In Revelation 20:11-12 we read, “And I saw a great white throne and the one sitting on it.
 The earth and sky fled from his presence, but they found no place to hide.
 I saw the dead, both great and small, standing before God’s throne.
 And the books were opened, including the Book of Life.
 And the dead were judged according to what they had done, as recorded in the books”.
-Asaph saw this coming long before the Apostle John was give the vision he wrote down in the Book of Revelation.
+Asaph saw this coming long before the Apostle John was given the vision he wrote down in the Book of Revelation.
 Referring to the wicked, Asaph wrote in Psalm 73:18-19, “Truly, You put them on a slippery path and send them sliding over the cliff to destruction.
 In an instant they are destroyed, completely swept away by terrors”.
 And then Asaph realised where he had gone wrong.
 He wrote in Psalm 73:21-22, “Then I realised that my heart was bitter, and I was all torn up inside.
 I was so foolish and ignorant— I must have seemed like a senseless animal to You“.

 We finish today, hopefully in the same place as Asaph, when he wrote, “Yet I still belong to You; You hold my right hand.
 You guide me with your counsel, leading me to a glorious destiny.
 Whom have I in heaven but You?
 I desire You more than anything on earth.
 My health may fail, and my spirit may grow weak, but God remains the strength of my heart; He is mine forever“.
 (Psalm 73:23-26).